Managing CPAP Anxiety and Panic Attacks

 The CPAP Shop teamed up with Dr. Vidya Pai, an experienced sleep medicine specialist, to write this blog post.
 Our team of authors and medical experts frequently evaluates our blog posts so that readers can learn factual information and make knowledge-based decisions.
 Our blogs get constantly updated with the most accurate information to provide the most up-to-date facts and research.

 Panic attacks can be common among people who are first starting CPAP therapy.
-According to a 2012 study at the University of California, Berkeley, when a person has apnea, their body releases certain hormones of anxiety and panic to try to restore breathing.
+Recent neurological studies (2023) show that the brain's 'fear center' can misinterpret CPAP pressure as a breathing obstruction.
 In addition, people who suffer from panic attacks, in general, are more likely to have episodes while trying to fall asleep or while sleeping.

 Having a CPAP mask covering your face is a new sensation that needs a small adjustment period.
 Since, in general, most users are not used to having something cover their face, it can understandably lead to feelings of suffocation.
 The reality is, though, that if you have sleep apnea and are not wearing a CPAP mask, your risk from suffocation is immeasurably greater.